Joe Altobelli, manager who led O’s to ’83 WS, dies at 88

-The Orioles confirmed Altobelli’s death on Wednesday and in a statement said that the manager was a “tremendous leader.”
+The Orioles confirmed Altobelli’s death Wednesday, saying in a statement that the manager was a ”tremendous leader.”

 Altobelli was hired by the Orioles before the 1983 season – replacing future Hall of Famer Earl Weaver – and immediately found success.
 The team’s roster included future Hall of Famers like first baseman Eddie Murray, shortstop Cal Ripken Jr. and pitcher Jim Palmer.